oliverjam/learn-react-testing/README.md

 ### What's an integration test?

 Where a unit test checks that a single "unit" of your code (usually a function) works as expected in isolation, an integration test ensures a more complete "feature" is working.
-This usually means testing a few tightly couples pieces of your code in one go.
+This usually means testing a few tightly coupled pieces of your code in one go.

 For example you might render a component, check the rendered DOM for a button, click on that button, then finally check that the DOM has updated as you expected.